mindsphere/mindconnect-nodejs/README.md

 ### Configuring CLI

 First step is to configure the CLI.
-For this you will need a session cookie from MindSphere, service credentials (which have been deprecated) or application credentials from your developer cockpit.
+For this you will need a session cookie from Insights Hub, service credentials (which have been deprecated) or application credentials from your developer cockpit.

 - [SESSION and XSRF-TOKEN cookie](https://developer.mindsphere.io/howto/howto-local-development.html#generate-user-credentials)
 - [Application Credentials](https://documentation.mindsphere.io/resources/html/developer-cockpit/en-US/124342231819.html)